yaswanthsvist/react-native-navigation/v1tov2diff.md

 Navigator.from(this.props.screenId).pop()
 ```
 ### Built for Contributors
+Currently, it requires a lot of work to accept pull requests.
+We need to manually make sure that everything works before we approve them because v1 is not thoroughly tested. <br>
 v2 is written with contributors in mind from day 1.
-We want it to to be as easy and accessible as possible for anyone to contribute.
-Currently, it requires a lot of work to accept pull requests,  We need to manually make sure that everything works before we approve them because v1 is not thoroughly tested.

 #### TDD
 v2 is written in Test Driven Development.
 We have a test for every feature including features that are not implemented yet.
 This makes accepting pull requests extremely easy: If our tests pass, your pull request is accepted.